 Your referring doctor may recommend additional post-procedure treatment to supplement the injection.
-Do not use aspirin or non-steroidal analgesics such as Nurofen for 5 days.
+Unless otherwise directed by your doctor, do not use aspirin or non-steroidal analgesics such as Nurofen for 5 days.

 The benefits of the injection can take up to four to six weeks.
 A repeat injection is sometimes required after one to three months.